LizChe/organism-java-improved-sequences-augmented/README.md

 ## __Snug as a bug in a mug__

 This chapter has aims to get you comfortable with Java 11 features.
-All the code will be provided in `com/codecool/organismjava` directory.
+All the code is provided in `com/codecool/organismjava` directory.

 __Approximate speech__: